-Throughout company facilities and the entire product life cycle, National Instruments works toward a long-term goal to minimize its environmental footprint.
+Throughout company facilities and the entire product life cycle, NI works toward a long-term goal to minimize its environmental footprint.
 This commitment includes optimizing product development and manufacturing processes, setting expectations with suppliers, recycling end-of-life NI products, and finding ways to conserve resources such as water and electricity.

 NI looks for opportunities to improve product development and manufacturing processes, including packaging design.